fusedio/fused-docs/docs/basics/out/felt.md

 Load vector data in a one-off manner onto the Felt map.

 As an example, the ["Single Route"](https://github.com/fusedio/udfs/tree/main/public/single_route) public UDF returns a composite vector line of driving directions between an origin and destination locations.
-Create a new instance of it on your workbench, generate a shared URL, then modify the URL query parameters:
+Create a new instance of it on your workbench and ensure it successfully renders data under `File` mode.
+Next, generate a shared URL and modify it as such:

 - Set `dtype_out_vector` to `csv` or `parquet`.
 - Set UDF parameters as needed.